AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 I am confused on how the first two figures connect to this diagram?
 Do you use the holes already on the lever arm and entrance tank?
 </div>

 The team first found a piece to act as a pin and determined the size of it.
+The size of the piece was unimportant as long as its diameter was smaller than that of the metal bar for the lever arm.
 The lever arm was brought to Timothy Brock in the Hollister Hall Machine Shop and perforated according to the size of the pin using a mill as shown in Figure 4.
 The pin fit snugly into the perforation as shown in Figure 5.

 <div class="alert alert-block alert-danger">
 Did you just pick any size?
 That's fine, just make sure that you say that any size will work.